700+ Revision Questions

 Practice Our Real-Like Questions

-Our test questions and answers have been designed after much careful consideration and following complete guidance from the authentic UK Citizenship Handbook (the latest version).
-Designed to be just like the real questions from the Life in the UK Test, they are based on the exact same material and structured as the multiple choice, true-false, and other question formats used in the latest tests.
+Our test designed to be just like the real questions from the Life in the UK Test, they are based on the exact same material and structured as the multiple choice, true-false, and other question formats used in the latest tests.

 Practice Mock Tests

-The best way to prepare for any test is by practicing extensively.
-Our unlimited test simulation exercises and well-crafted mock tests enable you to touch every aspect of the Life in the UK Test course.
-Our mock tests allow you to test your knowledge through real practice tests, identify your weaknesses and revisit areas where you need improvement.
+Our unlimited test simulation enables you to touch every aspect of the Life in the UK Test course.
+Our mock tests allow you to test your knowledge through real practice tests, identify your weaknesses, and revisit areas where you need improvement.

 Book and Pass the Real Test